ktaylor63/southeast/site/content/news/fish-and-wildlife-service-announces-the-availability-of-the-draft-environmental-assessment-for-the-cambalache-dam-partial-removal-and-or-modification.md

 ## Comments

 The USFWS is requesting written comments on the draft EA.
 Based on the comments received; the Service would modify the draft EA.
 Comment(s) must be submitted within 30 days of this announcement.
 Download the [draft EA](/pdf/environmental-assessment/draft-rio-grande-de-arecibo-project.pdf).
-The draft will also be available at the following locations:
+The draft will also be available for review at the following locations:

 1. U.S. Fish and Wildlife Service, Caribbean ES Field Office, Carr.
 301, Km.
 5.1, Boquerón, Puerto Rico 00622
 2. Department of Natural and Environmental Resources, Recreational and Sport Fishing Division, Carr.
 8838, Km.
 6.3, Sector El Cinco, Río Piedras, Puerto Rico 00926
 3. Department of Natural and Environmental Resources, Regional Office at Arecibo, Government Center Floor A Office 202, Ave.
 José Cedeño, Arecibo, Puerto Rico 00612,
 4. University of Puerto Rico at Arecibo, Carr.
 653, Km.
-0.8, Sector Las Dunas, Arecibo, Puerto Rico 00614, and Town hall in Arecibo, Ave.
+0.8, Sector Las Dunas, Arecibo, Puerto Rico 00614, and
+5. Town hall in Arecibo, Ave.
 José de Diego, Arecibo, Puerto Rico 00613.

 ### Submit comments to

 Marelisa Rivera
 Deputy Field Supervisor
+U.S. Fish and Wildlife Service
 Caribbean ES Field Office
 P.O.
 Box 491
 Boquerón, Puerto Rico 00622